Razvan03/Selenium-Basics---Web-Scraping-Bots-Browser-Automation-Testing/Booking.com Web Scraper/README.md

-Besides the element identification methods used in the previous exercises, in this code you will also find:
+## Besides the element identification methods used in the previous exercises,in this code you will also find:

 -```find_element_by_xpath```: This method is used to locate elements on the web page by using XPath expressions.